 Please contact Carsten Jensen QC, FCIArb at jensenc [at] jssbarristers [dot] ca if you are interested in receiving a copy of any of the following:

 I practice exclusively in civil litigation, with an emphasis on complex and multi-party commercial matters.
 Arbitration matters have become an increasingly large component of my practice as party counsel.

 I was recently lead party counsel on an energy industry ad hoc arbitration with an asserted claim value in excess of $800 million.
 I am presently counsel in other commercial arbitration matters, and I have frequently been called upon to advise clients on arbitration clauses and arbitration agreements.

-I have been a Bencher of the Law Society since 2006, and in that capacity I have served as an adjudicator on disciplinary panels in at least 25 matters, and I have served as the Chair of disciplinary panels in at least 10 matters - all of which were followed by a written decision principally authored by me.
-These written decisions are available by searching on the Canlii database at: http://canlii.org/en/ab/abls/
+I was a Bencher of the Law Society from 2006 - 2014, and in that capacity I have served as an adjudicator on disciplinary panels in at least 25 matters, and I have served as the Chair of disciplinary panels in at least 10 matters - all of which were followed by a written decision principally authored by me.
+These written decisions are available by searching on the CanLII database at: http://canlii.org/en/ab/abls/

 I have served on numerous other Law Society panels dealing with assurance fund claims, credentials and education matters, and interim suspension applications.
 In those types of proceedings, I have served as both a panel member and as the Chair, and in numerous such cases I have provided written reasons.